SaturdayNeighborhoodHealthClinic/snhc-web/README.md

 ## Updating Angular

-Previously we recommended that you merge in changes to angular-seed into your own fork of the project.
-Now that the angular framework library code and tools are acquired through package managers (npm and bower) you can use these tools instead to update the dependencies.
+The angular framework library code and tools are acquired through package managers (npm and bower), so you can use these tools instead to update the dependencies.

 You can update the tool dependencies by running: